 Accommodation at the College is provided in four West Coast Modern "houses."
-You will share a bedroom with three other students, and belong to one house of 40 students.
+You will share a bedroom with three other participants, and belong to one house of 40 participants.
 Staff members reside in separate bedrooms within the houses.
 Each house has a common room with a small kitchenette, full bathroom and shower facilities, as well as washers and dryers for laundry.

-In addition to the residences and dining hall, the campus is also home to: an indoor, 25-metre heated pool; exercise room with workout equipment; science laboratories, including a floating marine biology lab; an observatory with the largest private telescope in Canada; a library with literature in dozens of languages and the personal collection of Lester B. Pearson; fine arts studios; a 300-seat theatre with music equipment and dance performance spaces; an interfaith Spiritual Centre; and 13 pianos located across campus.
+In addition to the residences and dining hall, the campus is also home to: an indoor 25-meter heated pool; exercise room with workout equipment; science laboratories, including a floating marine biology lab; an observatory with the largest private telescope in Canada; a library with literature in dozens of languages and the personal collection of Lester B. Pearson; fine arts studios; a 300-seat theater with music equipment and dance performance spaces; an interfaith Spiritual Center; and 13 pianos located across campus.

 Because it's summer and the sun is (usually) shining, we conduct much of our program outdoors.
 The College's forested landscape offers unique outdoor classrooms for experiential learning.
 The network of hiking trails that criss-cross the campus gives participants lots of opportunities to explore, and the fleet of kayaks and canoes gives us the chance to explore the ocean too!
 For recreation, we have 15 bicycles, as well as tennis, volleyball, and basketball courts.
 There's also a unique soccer field that's found in the forest.